mate-academy/jv-fruit-shop/checklist.md

 Your project structure should consist the following packages:
 - `db` for holding Storage
-- `model` for holding models like Fruit (if necessary)
+- `core.basesyntax.model` for holding models like Fruit (if necessary)
-- `service` for holding services, like Writer, Reader, Parser and so on
+- `core.basesyntax.service` for holding services, like Writer, Reader, Parser and so on
-- `service.impl` for holding implementations of services
+- `core.basesyntax.service.impl` for holding implementations of services
-- `strategy` for holding handlers for different operations (you are expected to apply Strategy pattern)
+- `core.basesyntax.strategy` for holding handlers for different operations (you are expected to apply Strategy pattern)

 #### VCS usage
 Remember about the informative commit and PR naming.
 Person that is outside of context of your work progress should understand